Osiris-Team/AutoPlug-Uploader/README.md

 Usage examples:
 You have a new version of your java app ready?
 Copy the jar to /upload folder, run the Uploader and you are done!
 Just as simple as that.
 Now all your users will be able to update the new version.

+If you want to know how your users download the update, go over to the [AutoPlug-Launcher](https://github.com/Osiris-Team/AutoPlug-Launcher) repo.

 ## Example Configuration
 ```yml
 autoplug-uploader-config: